Landscape architecture: Indonesia

 ISLA (Indonesia Society of Landscape Architects) is the Indonesian society for professional landscape architects formed on 4 February 1978 and is a member of IFLA APR and IFLA World.
-The main aim is to increase the dignity of the professional members of landscape architects by increasing their activity role in community service, national and international development.
+The main aim is to increase the dignity of the professional members of landscape architects by increasing their active role in community service and national and international development.
 The management of IALI consists of National Administrators who are supported by 20 Regional Administrators (Provincial level) and 3 Branch Managers at city level throughout Indonesia.

 Landscape architecture education in Indonesia was held in 18 universities, which graduated D3, Bachelor and Magister graduates.
-The landscape architecture education incorporate in Association of Indonesian Landscape Architecture Education.
+Landscape architecture education is incorporated in the Association of Indonesian Landscape Architecture Education.

 Italy

-AIAPP (Associazione Italiana Architettura del Paesaggio) is the Italian association of professional landscape architects formed in 1950 and is a member of IFLA and IFLA Europe (formerly known as EFLA).
-AIAPP is in the process of contesting this new law which has given the Architects' Association the new title of Architects, Landscape Architects, Planners and Conservationists whether or not they have had any training or experience in any of these fields other than Architecture.
+AIAPP (Associazione Italiana Architettura del Paesaggio) is the Italian association of professional landscape architects formed in 1950 and a member of IFLA and IFLA Europe (formerly known as EFLA).
+AIAPP is contesting this new law which has given the Architects' Association the new title of Architects, Landscape Architects, Planners and Conservationists whether or not they have any training or experience in any of these fields other than Architecture.

 In Italy, there are several different professions involved in landscape architecture: